RavenGan/FinetuneEmbed/README.md

 * `./mod`: this folder contains necessary functions to perform the analysis.

 ## MTEB ranking
 The ranks of the small-LLMs on MTEB can be found in the leader board website [https://huggingface.co/spaces/mteb/leaderboard_legacy](https://huggingface.co/spaces/mteb/leaderboard_legacy).
-The ranks we provided were extracted on Dec.
+The ranks we provided in the paper were extracted on Dec.
 09th, 2024.
 The ranks are always updating on the website.
-Please note that the website we used has `legacy` in it.
+Please note that the website we used has `_legacy` in it.
 The most recent one does not have that.

 ## Citation
 If you find our work helpful, please cite the following paper:

-Gan, D., & Li, J. (2025).
+Gan, D. & Li, J. (2025).
 Small, Open-Source Text-Embedding Models as Substitutes to OpenAI Models for Gene Analysis.